Communist Party of Finland

 The Communist Party of Finland (Suomen Kommunistinen Puolue, SKP; Finlands Kommunistiska Parti) was a communist political party in Finland.
 The SKP was a section of Comintern and illegal in Finland until 1944.

 The SKP was banned by the state from its founding and did not participate in any elections with its own name.
 Instead, front organisations were used.
-In the 1920s the communists took part in the Socialist Workers' Party of Finland (1920–1923) and the Socialist Electoral Organisation of Workers and Smallholders (1924–1930).
+In the 1920s, the communists took part in the Socialist Workers' Party of Finland (1920–1923) and the Socialist Electoral Organisation of Workers and Smallholders (1924–1930).
 Both of them were also banned.
-In 1944, a new front, Finnish People's Democratic League was formed.
+In 1944, a new front, the Finnish People's Democratic League was formed.
 The SKP controlled these fronts but they always had a prominent minority of non-communist socialists.

 History

 Early stages

 In 1918, the Reds lost the Finnish Civil War.
 The Social Democratic Party of Finland had supported the losing side, and several of its leaders were exiled in Soviet Russia.
 Some of these exiles founded the Communist Party of Finland in Moscow.

 The SKP was illegal in Finland until 1944, and members could be imprisoned.
 After the Continuation War, the SKP dominated the Finnish People's Democratic League, which was founded in 1944 as an umbrella organization of the radical left.